Help us map London’s “forgotten spaces”

 Mapping Forgotten Spaces is open to everyone, not just entrants to the competition — so explore the site, start adding spaces and tell us what you think.

-Post a comment or leave a trackback: Trackback URL.
+Comments are closed, but you can leave a trackback: Trackback URL.